fivetran/fivetran_sdk/development-guide.md

 ### RPC Calls
 #### CreateTable
-The `CreateTable` RPC call should create table, and should fail if it is asked to create a table that already exists.
-However, it should not fail if the target schema is missing.
+The `CreateTable` RPC call should create the table.
+If you attempt to create a table that already exists, the call should fail.
+If the target schema is missing, the `CreateTable` RPC call should not fail.
 The destination should create the missing schema.

 #### Capabilities
 The `Capabilities` RPC call should return the destination's capabilities, such as reading batch files in CSV or PARQUET.